 John Gebretatose, an improv artist and the theater’s diversity, equity, and inclusion director, attributed the closure to unexpected expenses, including $250,000 to relocate its heating, ventilation, and air-conditioning system as mandated by the city of Minneapolis, as well as the sudden loss of a tenant.

-“When the city charges $200,000 to get a claim just to repair the HVAC, we didn’t expect that,” Gebretatose said.
+“When the city charges $200,000 to get a crane just to repair the HVAC, we didn’t expect that,” Gebretatose said.
 “It just came down to numbers and that’s what you have to expect, unfortunately, when you’re dealing with theater.
 To make a profit and make it sustainable, you have to constantly be adapting and I don’t think we were doing that.”

 Gebretatose, a co-founder of Blackout Improv and co-director of the Black and Funny Improv Festival, brought the monthly BIPOC Improv Jams to the theater after being inspired by the diverse improv scene in Toronto.
 He saw a need for spaces where Black and brown performers could feel welcomed and supported in the Twin Cities improv community.